-- Achieving high productivity is the key question for reaching true sustainability in bio-economy - ...biofuels included - Or else huge impoverishing automata are being constructed for ruining our civilization - -...duly comparably with the perpetual-motion economical machine in Stalin's agriculture which sucked Soviet national economy dry during a few decades: - ✓ E.g., nourishing swine and cows with bread instead of feed was made apparently "profitable" (but surely not sustainable) - Biotechnological solutions beating old technologies in yield, energy use and costs - ...must be created during the upcoming few years - ✓ ...which means troubled waters for EU, mixed-up with its occult movements and firmly established anti-science policies - ...petrified in its biologically untenable GM legislation - E.g. oilseed rape should be bred resistant to clubroot, so it could be grown in successive years - ...increasing its potential cultivation area fivefold in EU
+Achieving high productivity is the key question for reaching true sustainability in bio-economy

+- ...biofuels included

+- Or else huge impoverishing automata are being constructed for ruining our civilization - ...duly comparably with the perpetual-motion economical machine in Stalin's agriculture which sucked Soviet national economy dry during a few decades: - E.g., nourishing swine and cows with bread instead of feed was made apparently "profitable" (but surely not sustainable) - Biotechnological solutions beating old technologies in yield, energy use and costs - ...must be created during the upcoming few years - ...which means troubled waters for EU, mixed-up with its occult movements and firmly established anti-science policies - -...petrified in its biologically untenable GM legislation - E.g. oilseed rape should be bred resistant to clubroot, so it could be grown in successive years - ...increasing its potential cultivation area fivefold in EU sugarcane is grown on more than 20 million hectares, one third of that in Brazil Maize yields very little ethanol per ha Poor efficiency in biofuel production deprives food production of its field area ...or extra land for cultivation must be cleared from the Nature in a large scale Pursuing ecological and economic sustainability in biofuels, the productivity and eco-efficiency of biofuel crops must be greatly enhanced (EPSO 2007, Tammisola 2010)

-Inefficient biofuel plants risk food security?
+Inefficient biofuel plants compromize food security?